nemavasi/oberonc/sub/compiler/README.md

 does not export anything, but the other modules in the `examples` folder do.

 To run Hello.class, you need the OberonRuntime.class and Out.class.
-These are present in the `bin` folder so they are already in the class path, we just need to include the current folder as well to locate Hello.class:
+These are present in the `compiler` folder so they are already in the class path, we just need to include the current folder as well to locate Hello.class:

     Linux